Optimal Rates for Community Estimation in the Weighted Stochastic Block Model: Estimation algorithm

 \section{Estimation algorithm}

-A natural approach to community estimation is to estimate the edge weight densities $p(x)$ and $q(x)$, but this is hindered by the fact that we do not know whether an edge weight observation originates from $p(x)$ or $q(x)$.
-An alternative approach of applying spectral clustering directly to the weighted adjacency matrix $A$ will be ineffective if $p(x)$ and $q(x)$ have the same mean and $P_0 = Q_0$, so $\E(A)$ does not exhibit any cluster structure.
+A natural approach to community estimation is to first estimate the edge weight densities $p(\cdot)$ and $q(\cdot)$, but this is hindered by the fact that we do not know whether an edge weight observation originates from $p(\cdot)$ or $q(\cdot)$.
+An alternative approach of applying spectral clustering directly to the weighted adjacency matrix $A$ will also be ineffective if $(P_0, p)$ and $(Q_0, q)$ have the same mean, so $\E(A)$ does not exhibit any cluster structure.
 A third idea is to output the clustering that maximizes the Kolmogorov-Smirnov distance (or another nonparametric two-sample test statistic) between the empirical CDFs of within-cluster edge weights and the between-cluster edge weights.
 This idea, though feasible, is computationally intractable, since it involves searching over all possible clusterings.
 Our approach is appreciably different from the methods suggested above, and consists of combining the idea of discretization from nonparametric density estimation with clustering techniques for unweighted SBMs.